-Jason Haug is Executive Director at ATLAS of West Central Minnesota and an Elder at Refuge Church in Willmar, MN.
-He previously managed homeless assistance programs for United Community Action Partnership.
+Jason Haug is Executive Director at ATLAS of West Central Minnesota, a mentoring ministry that trains and equips volunteers to disciple people through struggles in their lives.
+He also serves as a lay elder at Refuge Church in Willmar, MN.
+He previously managed homeless assistance programs for another nonprofit in the WIllmar area.
 He is married to Marie and has two daughters, Krista and Kayla.

 I grew up going to church.
 But when I was young I went out of obedience to my parents and later out of obedience to my wife rather than obedience to God.

 In college I pursued a career in history, earning a Master’s Degree in Public History, which led me to Pierre, SD to work for the South Dakota State Historical Society.

 On October 30, 2005, while living in Pierre, my wife and I heard a presentation that forever changed my life.
 Dr. Don Bierle with FaithSearch International was a guest speaker at a church we had started attending.
 Part of Dr. Bierle’s presentation focused on the authority and historical reliability of the Bible.
 God used Dr. Bierle’s presentation combined with my interest in history to open my ears to His truth.